simon-stahlberg/mimir/README.md

 ### Header includes

-- Include specialized header implementations if available to obtain the right instantiation.
-Do not include the interface headers again.
+- Include only the most specialized headers to obtain the correct instantiation.
+- Make use of inherited headers to keep the number of includes small.

+### Concepts

+- Use prefixes `Is` or `Has` to obtain more meaningful names.
+- Apply concepts only in the requires part to make the distinction clearer